toyaja312/React-Test/README.md

 2. **Create** new test suites for different form features in `testValidation/`
 3. **Follow** the established patterns and naming conventions
 4. **Ensure** all tests are well-documented and pass
-5. **Submit** a clean pull request
+5. **Submit** your work by sharing your forked repository

 ### Success Criteria

 - ✅ Tests follow existing patterns
 - ✅ All tests pass in both interactive and headless modes
 - ✅ Code is well-commented and readable
-- ✅ PR includes proper description and testing notes
+- ✅ Fork contains proper commit history and PR documentation
+- ✅ Repository link shared with maintainers for review

 **Good luck! 🚀**